Handle calls in 8x8 Contact Center for Zendesk

 To accept a call:

-1. Answer the call.
+2. Answer the call.

 Note: Wrap-up fields can only be populated from the 8x8 integration during an active interaction.

-9. Click to submit the log as Open, Pending, or Solved by indicating the caller name and agent’s name.
+11. From the bottom-right corner of the screen, click to submit the log as Open, Pending, or Solved by indicating the caller name and agent’s name.

 About screen pop